 Most hiccups are benign and self-limited, rarely requiring medical attention.
-However, various organic and psychogenic causes can lead to persistent, intractable hiccups that can last for years.
+However, various organic causes can lead to chronic hiccups that can last for years.

 A hiccup is an abrupt contraction of the inspiratory muscles that repeats several times per minute.
 The resultant sudden rush of air into the lungs causes the glottis to close, creating a distinctive "hic" sound.

 - duration >48 hours (chronic hiccups)

 - vagus nerve irritation